YingHongTham/wormwiring/README.md

 sometimes name means cell, other times it means number.. e.g. objName1 is a number

-**display2** is something that Elegance generates, which is more smoothed out, apparently.

 Synapses appear on the skeleton because the query looks in synapsecombind for all synapse with that cell as pre, and gets that cell's object number,